streamthoughts/jikkou/docs/content/en/docs/Introduction/installation.md

 Every [`release`](https://github.com/streamthoughts/jikkou/releases) released versions of Jikkou is available:

-* As a zip/tar.gz package from [GitHub Releases](https://github.com/streamthoughts/jikkou/releases/tag/v0.20.0)
+* As a zip/tar.gz package from [GitHub Releases](https://github.com/streamthoughts/jikkou/releases) (for Linux, MacOS)
-* As a fatJar available from [Maven Central](https://repo.maven.apache.org/maven2/io/streamthoughts/jikkou/0.20.0/)
+* As a fatJar available from [Maven Central](https://repo.maven.apache.org/maven2/io/streamthoughts/jikkou/0.26.0/)
 * As a docker image available from [Docker Hub](https://hub.docker.com/r/streamthoughts/jikkou).
-* As a Debian package from [GitHub Releases](https://github.com/streamthoughts/jikkou/releases/tag/v0.20.0)

 These are the official ways to get Jikkou releases that you manually downloaded and installed.

 #### Install From Tarball distribution

 1. Download your desired [version](https://github.com/streamthoughts/jikkou/releases)
-2. Unpack it (`tar -zxvf jikkou-0.20.0-runner.tar.gz`)
+2. Unpack it (`unzip jikkou-0.26.0-linux-x86_64.zip`)
-3. Move the unpacked directory to its desired destination (`mv jikkou-0.20.0-runner /opt`)
+3. Move the unpacked directory to the desired destination (`mv jikkou-0.26.0-linux-x86_64 /opt/jikkou`)
 4. Add the executable to your PATH (`export PATH=$PATH:/opt/jikkou/bin`)

 #### Install From Debian distribution